MaurineTanui/Automotives/README.md

 - Runs statistical tests to validate which features are significantly associated with price
 - Surfaces findings through an interactive Streamlit interface

-## Key finding
-*(Fill in: e.g. "Engine size and horsepower were the strongest predictors of price, together explaining X% of price variance, while mileage had a weaker but still significant negative correlation.")*

 ## Tech stack
 Python, pandas, scikit-learn (if used), Streamlit, [stats library — e.g. scipy/statsmodels]